kiuchi1337/.dotfiles/README.md

 # Dotfiles Repo

 - This repository contains my personal dotfiles and scripts for deployment/updates.

-- deploy_dotfiles.sh -> Copies dotfiles from ~/.dotfiles into the home directory
+- deploy_dotfiles.sh -> Copies dotfiles from ~/.dotfiles into their respective directories
 - update_repo.sh -> Copies current dotfiles back into the repo and pushes to GitHub

 - WSL Error: